Security - Channel Insider

 "We'll move from a two-tier distribution model to a one tier for our largest partners," Enrique Salem, Symantec's chief operating officer, told Wall Street analysts.
 "So if you're a platinum partner, you'll have the opportunity to buy direct from Symantec.
 Because if the distribution channel is not adding value there's no reason to keep them in the part of the equation."

 But those improvements in margin come with a trade-off, too.
-As reported earlier this week, Symantec is offering its biggest customers the option to cut out partners and deal directly with Symantec.
+As earlier this week, Symantec is offering its biggest customers the option to cut out partners and deal directly with Symantec.

 "We already had some of our business that was going direct to those largest accounts," Salem said in response to an analyst's question.
 "And now we're just saying they've got the option, the top 700, 800 accounts can go direct.
 And so for those there will be some margin improvement as a result."